Best sellers

 Absinthe wormwood (Artemisia absinthium) is a plant from the composite family (Asteraceae).
 This species is on the Dutch Red List of plants as quite rare and moderately reduced in numbers.
 It is a perennial plant that grows naturally on dry, calcareous, nitrogen-rich and cultivated soils in temperate regions of Europe, Asia and North Africa.
 The genus name Artemisia is derived from the Greek hunting goddess Artemis.

-The buds of wormwood absinthe are traditionally seen as medicinal.
 The bitter extract of these buds is an important ingredient in drinks such as vermouth and classic absinthe.
 The most important flavorings are absinthine and the menthol-smelling terpene thujone.

 €2.00